 MPBSE Class 10, 12 results 2022: Here is how to check the MP Board results through mobile

+MPBSE Class 10, 12 results 2022: Here is how to check the scores via SMS, mobile app

 The results will also be declared on the MP Board's official websites- mpbse.nic.in and mpresults.nic.in